jcvdwlt/SuperResolution/README.md

 A rudimentary implementation of the Levenberg Marquardt algorithm is used to solve both the source injection and localisation subproblems.

-See the notebook for a more detailed explanation.
+See the notebook for a more detailed explanation, and src.py for algorithm implementations.